 After hearing this, I asked, “How long have you been meeting with her?”
 The pastor said, “For the past seven years” which was as long as he had been there.

 We then prayed together and I warmly wished my friend goodbye as he drove-off to his new pastorate in a neighboring state.
 As I waved goodbye, my mind was still trying to process this weekly counseling appointment that I seemingly just inherited.

 Now, let me say something about pastors and counseling.
 We love doing counseling, because it makes us feel like we are doing something other than sitting in committees.
 It’s true that counseling parishioners is helping and influencing lives, however, seminary gives us just enough training to be dangerous!

-I decided to honor the counseling appointment and at least evaluate the need before I announce or attempt any change.
+I felt an obligation to at least meet with the lady so I decided to honor the counseling appointment.
+I intended to at least evaluate the need before I announce or attempt any change.
 At my first session with Mrs. Redford, I listened.
 At my second session with Mrs. Redford, I asked questions and listened some more.
 At my third session with Mrs. Redford, I introduced her to what I told her was “prayer therapy.”

 What was this “prayer therapy” that I introduced her too?
 I opened the Bible to the Lord’s Prayer in Matthew 6:9-13 and asked her to pray about her problems using the four principles of prayer taught by our Lord and Savior Jesus Christ.